splunk/public-o11y-docs/admin/SSO/sso-GoogleCloudIDP.rst

 The Google Cloud Identity (GCI) SSO integration lets users log in to Observability Cloud using their Google Cloud credentials.

-Before you begin to configure the Google Cloud Identity integration, ensure you have completed the steps in :new-page-ref:'sso-label', including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin to configure the Google Cloud Identity integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

 To configure GCI as an IdP using an Observability Cloud SSO integration, you must be an administrator for your organization and a super-administrator of your Google domain.